-With it being the final Major of the year, the world’s best players will turn up to the event fresh off of competing at the USPGA Championship, FedEx Cup Playoffs, US Open and Ryder Cup.
+With it being the final Major of the year, the world’s best players will turn up to the event fresh off of competing at the PGA Championship, FedEx Cup Playoffs and US Open.

 Rory McIlroy thinks that will benefit him, especially as there won’t be a long eight-month lead-up building the pressure and hype around him attempting to complete the career grand slam.

 “It will be a different feel,” McIlroy told Michelle Wie on a Nike Instagram Live chat.

 “Two of the majors will have already been played.

 “People will be in their routine and in the flow a little bit more.

 “I always feel there’s this bit of anticipation going into Augusta, the first big event of the year.

 “There’s all this hype.
 I don’t think it will feel like that this year, it will feel different but it’s something I’m looking forward to.